djaiswal/Penman_Monteith/README.md

 ## III.
 Calculate Daily Reference Evapotranspiration

-`calculate_Eto.py`
+`calculate_Eto_ssp126.py`
-This script calculates daily ETo using input NetCDF files.
+This script calculates daily ETo using input NetCDF files for the scenario SSP-1-2.6.
 The calculated values are saved in new NetCDF files.

 ### Steps:
-1. Create a directory to save the output files, e.g., `daily_ETo`.
+1. Create a directory to save the output files, e.g., `ETo_files`.
+2. Run the code.
+3. Enter the starting year of the decade for which reference evapotranspiration has to be calculated. i.e, 2021 for the decade 2021-2030, 2051 for the decade 2051-2060, or 2091 for the decade 2091-2100.
-2. Select the directory containing input climate data in NetCDF format.
+4. Select the files containing the weather data (for SSP1-2.6) from the first window.
-3. Choose where to save the output daily ETo files.
+5. Select the parent folder where the ETo files for each GCM has to be saved.
+(For Eg: ETo_files) Separate folders are created for different GCMs and respective files are saved there.
+        This creates a directory structure as follows:

+           ETo_files
+                |--- GFDL-ESM4 (contains ETo files for GFDL-ESM4)
+                |--- IPSL-CM6A-LR (contains ETo files for IPSL-CM6A-LR)
+                |--- MPI-ESM1-2-HR (contains ETo files for MPI-ESM1-2-HR)
+                |--- MRI-ESM2-0 (contains ETo files for MRI-ESM2-0)
+                |--- UKESM1-0-LL (contains ETo files for UKESM1-0-LL)

 ## IV.
 Calculate Annual Values of Reference Evapotranspiration